Marikina to Mark Festivals Celebrating Culture, Heritage, Family, Food & Shoes

 “Ang main highlight ng Rehiyon, Rehiyon ay ang cultural presentation at parade.
-The students will showcase the culture and tradition of each region through dances, festivals.
-They will also showcase iyong costumes, food, crafts of the region that they represent,” said Winnie.
+The students will showcase the culture and tradition of each region through dances and costumes.
+They will also showcase iyong food, festivals, crafts of the region that they represent,” said Winnie.

 Winnie said the City Government decided to let students join the festival as a way of familiarizing them with the diverse history and culture of Marikina and the other regions in the Philippines.

-Then on December 15, the new Miss Marikina 2018 will be crowned in a dazzling show worthy of a beauty queen.
+Then on December 15, the new Miss Marikina 2018 will be crowned in a spectacular show worthy of a beauty queen.

 For the Christmas Festival -- which commenced with the installation of Christmas lights and lanterns on the riverbank, streets, parks and other places in Marikina -- a concert featuring local artists and bands and ending with a fireworks display will be held on December 30 from 7 in the evening onwards at the Marikina Sports Center.